How to Start a Vlog – A Complete Step by Step Guide

 One difficult aspect of vlogging is to choose your niche, your theme and to stick to it at the exclusion of other topics.
 We are all dynamic people with multiple interests, but people and the YouTube algorithm want to box you in.
 If you don’t heed this advice you’re going to make a vlog channel with a lot of videos but a minimal amount of views and subscribers.

-Jason Fonger is a content creator who is unfortunately an example of what happens when you’re all over the place with your content.
-He started off as a music channel, then pivoted to talking about Thailand and teaching English abroad, then veganism, then being a triathlete to now current events.
+For example, you may start off as a music channel, then pivot to talking about teaching English abroad, then veganism, then being a triathlete to now current.
 All of these topics are their own channel and don’t flow in any cohesive manner.
+So pick your topic and stick with it.

 Lot’s of videos and no audience